Project Euler Problem 9 Statement

 Find the product abc.

-Solving this problem for one target sum of 1000 seemed pretty easy, but HackerRank has us solve for any target sum ≤ 3000 and running thousands of trials in a few milliseconds.
+Having solved this problem for a target sum of 1000 was pretty easy, but HackerRank has us run thousands of test cases for any target sum ≤ 3000.
 That was a bit more challenging.

 An iterative approach

 We are given the target sum, N, so this is our independent variable.
 It can assume any value, such as 1000 in this particular case. a, b, c are our dependent variables as we must somehow derive them through iteration.
 If we can reduce our iterative search to one independent variable and one dependent variable, then this solution would yield an O(N) algorithm.

 Well, c is easy – we can define it in terms of a, b and n as:

 Now, with c out of the way, and through some algebraic magic, we can solve for b in terms of a and n.
 We only need one loop for a and can calculate b: